The First 10 Steps to Take You from ‘Yes’ to ‘I Do’!

 “Couples who are open on date and day can get really great discounts on their wedding package and all the suppliers.
 The savings add up and that means you might be able to spend more on your honeymoon!”

-Taylor, ValSerVenience Director, Wedgewood Weddings Mountain View Ranch
+Taylor, Director, Mountain View Ranch by Wedgewood Weddings

-8. Set up a couple of venue tours.
-Great resources for venue hunting are The Knot and Wedding Wire.
-Most likely you’ll start to see a theme in the type of places you and your SO are choosing.
-Some people like to tour upwards of six venues before making a choice but many other couples pick just one.
-Expect tours to last about an hour and use that time to ask questions about all aspects of your wedding planning, as the tour guide will have a wealth of information.
+8. Schedule venue tours.
+Great resources for venue hunting are The Knot and Wedding Wire, and believe it or not -- Google!
+Most likely you’ll start to see a theme in the type of places you and your significant other are choosing.
+Some people like to tour upwards of six venues before making a choice but many other couples pick just one or two.
+Expect tours to last about an hour; use that time to ask questions about all aspects of your wedding planning, as the tour guide will have a wealth of information.

 9. Talk to your spouse-to-be.
 A lot.
 This sounds obvious and we hope you’ve been talking all the way through the process, but now’s the time to decide where to compromise and where to splurge.
 Make sure you’re on the same page since the next steps involve spending money!